-- Whether the student is eligible for Special Education and any necessary related services; and,
+A. Whether the student is eligible for Special Education and any necessary related services; and,

-- The nature and extent of Special Education and related services needed by the student, including information related to enabling the child to be involved in and progress in the general education curriculum.
+B. The nature and extent of Special Education and related services needed by the student, including information related to enabling the child to be involved in and progress in the general education curriculum.

-The district’s Special Education director or designee will select the members of the evaluation group.
+The district’s Special Education director will select the members of the evaluation group.
 Members selected must be knowledgeable about the student and the areas of suspected disabilities.
 Qualifications of a group member include having the appropriate professional license or certification and may include outside practitioners when necessary.
 When assessing for specific learning disabilities, the parent/guardian and a group of qualified professionals must be part of the group.
 If the student requires a medical evaluation in order to determine eligibility, the district will coordinate with the parent/guardian to arrange for the evaluation at district expense or through the use of public or private insurance if the parent consents to allow the district to use the insurance.

 There are many legal requirements for conducting evaluations.
 Evaluation procedures or materials must be free of racial, cultural or sexual/gender bias and they must be used for the purpose for which they are valid and reliable.
 Tests must be appropriate for the student’s age and stage of developmental level.
 Tests should be administered in the native language of the student or conducted in the mode of communication most familiar to the student.
 If it appears to be clearly not feasible to conduct a procedure or test in the mode of communication most frequently used by the student, the evaluation group will contact the Special Education director to develop an individualized strategy for valid evaluation of the student’s skills.
 The inclusion of the parent/guardian in this collaboration is desirable and strongly encouraged.